JTAOG/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (task 14) To Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
 (task 15) To Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
 (task 16) To Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+(task 17) To Write a script that will play the StarWars IV episode in the terminal.